-The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.Primary Academy/Nursery School is clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.
-The school's or college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
+We are clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.

+The school's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.

-Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in Appendix 4.
+Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in Appendix 5.